-- 1. Spaces in health care facilities where patient care is directly provided. - Lighting that is required to have specific application control in accordance with Section C405.2.5. - 3.2.
-Sidelit daylight zones on the first floor above grade in Group A-2 and Group M occupancies.
+- 1. Spaces in health care facilities where patient care is directly provided. - 2.
+Lighting that is required to have specific application control in accordance with Section C405.2.5. - 3.2.
+Sidelit daylight zones on the first floor above grade in Group A-2 and Group M occupancies. - 4.3.
+Daylight zones where the total proposed lighting power density is less than 35 percent of the lighting power allowance per Section C405.45.2.